All performances and interactive programs are designed to promote friendship, understanding, and compassion.

 All of our programming is interactive.
 In practice this means that performances are always balanced with outreaching programming, and workshops are similarly balanced with performances.

-Carmen graduated from Mount Allison University in Sackville, NB and from London Contemporary Dance School.
-She completed her Yoga Teacher Training with master teachers, David and Satya Garrigues in Seattle.
+She completed her Yoga Teacher Training with master teachers, David and Satya Garrigues in Seattle, WA.

 Under Carmen's leadership, SQx performance programs were delivered to 120 000 people across Western Canada in 2016.
 Her work has also been presented in Spain, Norway, Italy, Greece, Portugal, Belgium, Poland, Iceland, and Morocco.

 Carmen’s work has been supported by Government of Canada, Município de Vila do Porto, European Comission, Government of Açores, Province of British Columbia, Columbia Basin Trust, Boeing, Canadian Tire, Pacific Northern Gas, and Telus.